 Promises to Keep does deal with some serious subjects, but the tone isn't all doom and gloom.
 And while I hope that those of you familiar with these characters will enjoy this visit with their younger selves, I also believe it turns out to be a friendly entry into Newford for new readers.

 Lastly, I'm delighted to say that Mike Dringenberg—an artist I've wanted to work with for ages—has done the cover.
-Isn't it gorgeous?
+Isn't it (from Subterranean Press) gorgeous?

 After a childhood of abuse and drug addiction, Jilly Coppercorn, last seen in de Lint's Widdershins (2006), is